 Lisa Richards, a registered dietician and candida expert says internal hydration is key when consuming alcohol.
 "Consider drinking a glass of water between each alcoholic beverage.
 It will likely increase your trips to the bathroom," she says, "but will leave your skin well hydrated and may even mitigate headaches."
 Poon suggests drinking alkaline water, as it can "balance the acidity levels in the body."
 She also likes sipping on "sparkling water with citrus to help give your brain the impression of having a drink in hand," in-between alcoholic beverages.

 You also want to make sure your skin gets adequate hydration if you habitually drink alcohol, as booze will lead to "chronic dry skin," according to Castillo.
-Drinks high in salt can be especially harsh on the complexion because they're so dehydrating.
+Drinks high in salt might be especially harsh on the complexion because they're so dehydrating.
 Celebrity aesthetician and dermatological nurse, Natalie Aguilar says, "Salty drinks can leave our skin extremely puffy and dull, and can exacerbate redness in those with sensitive skin.
 To combat dehydration, try to incorporate a hydrating, water-binding serum like PCA’s Hyaluronic Acid Boosting Serum."

 Incorporate a moisturizer that contains a rich medley of ingredients to regulate water loss.
 "Moisturize each night and the morning after a night of drinking," says Richards.
 Camp advises you to find a moisturizer with "B vitamin, nicotinamide to calm skin; hyaluronic acid, a humectant that attracts water molecules; and ceramides, or lipids naturally found in the epidermis that maintain the barrier function of the skin."